cultuurnet/stoplight-docs-uitpas/docs/Guides/Registering-discounted-ticket-sales.md

 Before you can request UiTPAS tariffs or register ticket sales, you'll need:

-* Client credentials, so you can access the UiTPAS API using a [Client Access Token](/docs/authentication/docs/Authentication-methods/Client-access-token.md)
+**Client credentials**, so you can access the UiTPAS API using a [Client Access Token](https://publiq.stoplight.io/docs/authentication/docs/Authentication-methods/Client-access-token.md)

-* An UiTDatabank event id organized by an UiTPAS organizer.
+**An UiTDatabank event id** organized by an UiTPAS organizer.
 There are multiple ways to get such an event id:

   * The event may already exist in UiTDatabank
   * You could create the event in the UiTdatabank manually